The Season of Advent:

 Veiled in darkness Judah lay (for the fourth Sunday of Advent)

 Welcome to our world (for the fourth Sunday of Advent)

 When will the Savior come?

-Full lyrics for these can be found at various places online, such as NetHymnal; for links to downloadable .pdf files for use in church bulletins, see Advent Hymns Set to Christmas Tunes [external link]
+Full lyrics for some of these can be found at various places online, such as NetHymnal; for links to downloadable .pdf files for use in the chruch bulletins, see Advent Hymns Set to Christmas Tunes [external link].

 God, You alone know what You've planned (using tune Carol, It Came Upon the Midnight Clear)